 Now, who says fantasy authors don’t get no respect?
 Author of the Year.

 Just think what this means for ebook sales!

 As The Year Closes

 I count 2011 as a huge success.
 You will find my list of accomplishments here.
-I have goals for 2012 that I'll share in another post.
+I’ll share my goals for 2012 in another post.
 I hope to exceed those goals.

-I don't pretend to know what 2012 will bring, not on a personal level, a professional level, a national level or a worldwide level.
-I know there will be bad things that happen in 2012.
-That's the way of the world.
+I don’t pretend to know what 2012 will bring, not on a personal level, a professional level, a national level, or a worldwide level.
+There will be bad things that happen in 2012.
+That’s the way of the world.
 But I know there will be good things that happen, too.
-That's the way of humanity.
-We're a mixed bag of good, mediocre, and bad.
-You have to be wary of the bad, but don't be so on guard that you miss the good.
+That’s the way of humanity.
+We’re a mixed bag of good, mediocre, and bad.
+You have to be wary of the bad, but don’t be so on guard that you miss the good.

 What about you?
 Do you look for the good?
-Won't you share those stories with us?
+What was your 2011, the good news?
+Won’t you share those stories with us?